The US still wants Kurdish “unity” to help with eastern Syria - analysis

 Now reports say that the Biden team is still working on Kurdish unity talks.
 In the complexities of eastern Syria what this entails is trying to get the Autonomous Administration of North and East Syria (AANES) and other political groups there to let other Kurdish groups participate in politics.

-This is complex because Kurds are a minority in Syria, some 3 million people.
+This is complex because Kurds are a minority in Syria, just about three million people.
 Some Kurds back the PYD, the left-leaning political party linked to the YPG.
-Turkey claims the PYD and YPG are affiliated of the PKK, which Turkey and the US view as “terrorists.”
+Turkey claims the PYD and YPG are affiliated with the PKK, which Turkey and the US view as “terrorists.”

 As it stands now the AANES includes non-Kurdish groups in its various councils, but all come under the banner of the left-leaning politics of the PYD.
 Kurdish groups linked to the KDP get the cold shoulder in eastern Syria.